About STFM and Family Medicine Education

 October 2014

 STFM, the Association of Departments of Family Medicine, the Association of Family Medicine Residency Directors, the North American Primary Care Research Group, the American Academy of Family Physicians, the American Board of Family Medicine, and the American College of Osteopathic Family Physicians officially launched the Family Medicine for America’s Health initiative.
-The initiative is a 5-year effort to demonstrate the value of primary care in delivering on better health, better care, and lower costs.
+The initiative was a 5-year effort to demonstrate the value of primary care in delivering on better health, better care, and lower costs.

 November 2014

 As part of its strategic plan discussions, STFM examined its mission, vision, core values and tagline.
 The Board agreed that the Mission, Vision, and Tagline would remain the same.
-Minor changes in the STFM Values included removing “Learning” and changing “Relationship-Centered” to “Relationships”.
+Minor changes in the STFM values included removing “Learning” and changing “Relationship-Centered” to “Relationships”.
 The core values are now diversity, integrity, relationships, openness, nurturing, and excellence.

 April 2015